sinaru/automata/README.md

 # Automata

-This is a python based package which is a codebase that automate Ubuntu platform setup.

-Automata has it's own DSL based on YAML syntax.
-You can specify the configuration for your machine in a YAML file based on this specific DSL.
+Automata is a simple automated Ubuntu machine setup tool.
+Automata has it's own DSL based on YAML syntax to specify the configuration for the Ubuntu machine.

 To run: